BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    I've noticed that people who've found happiness in life have typically "found their tribe" and become part of the "Inner Ring" within that tribe, to use CS Lewis' excellent term (https://www.lewissociety.org/innerring).
+    I've noticed that people who've found happiness in life have typically "found their people" and become part of the "Inner Ring" among those people, to use CS Lewis' excellent term (https://www.lewissociety.org/innerring).
     Military veteran, tenured professor, respected senior vice president, grandparent with a big and loving extended family.
 </p>